What are bone grafting and ridge preservation?

 Is ridge preservation necessary?

-Absolutely, If bone grafting (Ridge Preservation) isn't placed in the extraction side; patients would loose 40% to 60% of jaw bone in first 2-3 years and then would loose jaw bone in the rate of 0.5%-1% every year for the rest of the patients life.
+Absolutely, If bone grafting (Ridge Preservation) isn't placed in the extraction side; patients would lose 40% to 60% of jaw bone in first 2-3 years and then would lose jaw bone in the rate of 0.5%-1% every year for the rest of the patient's life.

 The materials involved in bone grafting go through a highly controlled process and it is very well sterilized before use to remove the possible impurities that it could contain.

 A ridge preservation post extraction is very useful.
 It is very useful in preserving the natural appearance of the teeth that are right in front.
 It provides great support to dental bridge construction.
 It helps in providing bone height to support the dental implants in the mouth.

 How do I know if I need ridge preservation?

 It depends on your dental issues and the procedures that you have undergone through.
 Your dentist will best recommend whether you need it or not.